thenasko/study-guide/README.md

 You can compile the notes to PDF format by executing the following command in the root of the project.

 `$ pdflatex Study_Guide.tex`

+A current version of the guide can be downloaded from [here](http://math.harvard.edu/~nasko/documents/study_guide.pdf).